Recognition of prior learning

 CT applications and supporting documents (i.e. Statement of Attainment) must be submitted prior to the enrolment close date for each study intake.

-Here’s a step-by-step guide of the Credit Transfer application process:
+Here’s a step-by-step guide of the CT application process:

-1. The candidate informs AHRI of their intent to apply for CT by completing an CT Request Form and then submits the completed form via email to [email protected]
+The candidate informs AHRI of their intent to apply for CT by contacting [email protected] and requesting the CT Application.

-Have a question or can’t find the information you need?
+Have questions or can’t find the information you need?